socialat/team/README.md

 ### Maintainers @maintainers

-### Interners @interns
+### Interns @interns
-We have just started with opensource development and can handle small tasks under your guidence.
+We have just started with opensource development and can handle small tasks under your guidance.
 We can help you to review documents, small code or UI change, test your application etc.

 ### Team Maintainers @team
 We maintain this organization with your suggestion, and contribution.